Making The Daniel Project - pt 2

 As the film could not get financial support from broadcasters or co-production without interference of the storyline, the production was personally and fully funded by Stewart and Deborah Menelaws and their Media Company Studio Scotland Ltd. There was no outside funding from any other parties.

-During the development of the film, Studio Scotland used the time to create a slate of broadcast projects which were regularly presented at different international Film and TV festivals using our relations with the likes of the BBC and Discovery Channel with the aid of funding from the governemnt via our industry unions, professional organisations which support independent film production in the UK.
+During the development of the film, Studio Scotland used the time to create a slate of broadcast projects which were regularly presented at different international Film and TV festivals using their relations with the likes of the BBC and Discovery Channel with the aid of support from the UK government via their industry unions and professional organisations which support independent film production in the UK.

 High Definition formats were in their infancy and Stewart Menelaws became involved in spearheading the very latest camera technologies from Sony Broadcast in Scotland and would be chosen to become a certified expert as Studio Scotland began producing numerous corporate, commercial and educational films as well as television commercials and sub-contracting for various production companies and film/video agencies in both Europe and the USA.
 Their work was featured in a number of industry magazines and film clips used in promotional show-reels for Sony Broadcast Europe.

-Throughout this period the company was able to fully re-build their studio / editing facilities to EBU standards and finance the marketing and DVD production side of the TV documentary.
+Throughout this period the company was able to fully re-build their studio and editing suites to EBU standards to finance the marketing and DVD production side of the TV documentary.

 Who Distributes The Daniel Project?